healthchecks/healthchecks/README.md

 Healthchecks supports external authentication by means of HTTP headers set by reverse proxies or the WSGI server.
 This allows you to integrate it into your existing authentication system (e.g., LDAP or OAuth) via an authenticating proxy.
-When this option is enabled, **healtchecks will trust the header's value implicitly**, so it is **very important** to ensure that attackers cannot set the value themselves (and thus impersonate any user).
+When this option is enabled, **healthchecks will trust the header's value implicitly**, so it is **very important** to ensure that attackers cannot set the value themselves (and thus impersonate any user).
 How to do this varies by your chosen proxy, but generally involves configuring it to strip out headers that normalize to the